MicrosoftDocs/machine-learning-server-docs/microsoft-r/rserver-install-cloudera-rollback.md

 **Applies to:** R Server 9.1.0 on the Cloudera distribution of Apache Hadoop (CDH)

 If you deployed and activated Microsoft R Server using a parcel and Custom Service Descriptor (CSD), you have the option of rolling back the active deployment in Cloudera Manager.
-You might do this if there is an older version of R Server in your cluster that you need to activate.
+You might do this if there is an older version of R Server in your cluster that you want to use instead.

+> [!Note]
-You can have multiple versions of R Server in Cloudera, but only can be active at any given time.
+> You can have multiple versions of R Server in Cloudera, but only can be active at any given time.

 1. In Cloudera Manager, click the Parcel icon to open the parcel list.